Cooperative Online Learning with Feedback Graphs: Introduction

+Our theory is developed under the so-called oblivious network interface; i.e., when agents are oblivious to the global network topology and run an instance of the same algorithm using a common initialization and a common learning rate for their updates. {In this case, the stochastic activation assumption is necessary to not incur linear regret $R_T=\Omega(T)$ \cite{cesa2020cooperative}.}

-Our main technical contribution is Lemma~\ref{l:strong-product}, which implies that the second moment of the loss estimates is dominated by the independence number of the strong product between the two graphs.
-The proof of this result extends the analysis of \citet[Lemma~3]{cesa2016delay}, identifying the strong product as the appropriate notion for capturing the combined effects of the communication and feedback graphs.
-Our main result, Theorem~\ref{t:upper}, is obtained by combining Lemma~\ref{l:strong-product} with the regret analysis techniques developed in \cite{cesa2016delay,cesa2020cooperative,gyorgy2021adapting}.
-Fur further relater work, see \Cref{s:further}.
+Our core and main technical contributions are presented in Lemma~\ref{l:graph} and \Cref{t:upper} for the upper bound, and in \Cref{l:lower} and \Cref{t:lower} for the lower bound.
+Lemma~\ref{l:graph}, implies that the second moment of the loss estimates is dominated by the independence number of the strong product between the two graphs.
+The proof of this result generalizes the analysis of \cite[Lemma~3]{cesa2019delay}, identifying the strong product as the appropriate notion for capturing the combined effects of the communication and feedback graphs.
+In \Cref{t:upper}, we present a new analysis, in the distributed learning setting, of the ``drift'' term arising from the decomposition of network regret.
+This is obtained by combining Lemma~\ref{l:graph} with a regret analysis technique developed by \citet{gyorgy2021adapting} for a single agent.
+The proof of the lower bound in \Cref{t:lower} builds upon a new reduction to the setting of \Cref{l:lower} that we prove in \Cref{a:lower}. \Cref{l:lower} contains a lower bound for a single-agent setting with a feedback graph and oblivious adversary where every time step is independently skipped with a known and constant probability $q$.
+This reduction is new and necessary, since it is not enough to claim that the average number of rounds played is $qT$ and plug this in the lower bound for bandit with feedback graphs.
+In fact, one needs to build an explicit assignment of $\ell_{1},\dots,\ell_{T}$ such that by averaging over the random subset of active time steps it is possible to prove the lower bound under the conditions detailed in \Cref{l:lower}.
+In Section~\ref{app:expe}, we corroborate our theoretical results with experiments on synthetic data.